-Program Overview: A coalition of scientific and engineering societies and academic organizations has created an exciting opportunity for upper-class undergraduate and graduate students in science, mathematics, and engineering disciplines to learn about science policy and advocacy.
+Program Overview: A coalition of scientific and engineering societies, universities, and academic organizations has created an exciting opportunity for upper-class undergraduate and graduate students in science, mathematics, and engineering disciplines to learn about science policy and advocacy.

 Elected students will participate in a two-and-a-half day workshop in Washington, DC in the spring of 2015.
 Participants will learn about the structure and organization of Congress, the federal budget and appropriations processes, and tools for effective science communication and civic engagement.
 In addition, students will participate in interactive seminars about policy-making and communication.
 By the end of the workshop students will have an opportunity to learn about ways to remain engaged through on-campus activities.

 The day after the workshop, students will form teams and conduct meetings with their elected Members of Congress and congressional staff members, putting into practice what they have learned.